reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 and therefore need to be REINST_'d again before the SKEL is mutated...
 Normally these old REINST_ classes are GC'd but, there is no guarantee of that:

+>These comments are directly from the codebase.
+{: .prompt-info}

 ```cpp
 // STAGE VII: safely throw away old skeleton CDOs:
 using namespace UE::Kismet::BlueprintCompilationManager;